SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 The uniqueness of the MQTT ClientId is determined only by the deviceIdentifier.
 Therefore from the above examples only one client can be connected at the same time.

-During ssl connection with certificates, the deviceIdentifier has to match the Common Name of the certificate it is using (first certificate in the chain, which is provided by that device).
+During SSL connection with certificates, the deviceIdentifier has to match the Common Name of the certificate it is using (first certificate in the chain, which is provided by that device).

 #### MQTT Quality of Service